Azure/data-api-builder/docs/GetStarted.md

     3.1.
 Open the docker-compose file and update the "image" with the tag you want to use. (hawaii:latest is manually created, it doesn't always point to the latest image)

     3.2.
-If you are not using the configuration from the repo, update the path to your config/schema to point to your files and map them to /App/hawaii-config.json and /App/schema.gql.
+If you are not using the configuration from the repo, update the path to your config/schema to point to your files and map them to /App/hawaii-config.json and for CosmosDb - /App/schema.gql as well.

     3.3.
 Run docker compose up to start the container: